 - Evacuated Municipalities

-In evacuated municipalities, social participation remains the focus of repair work.
+In evacuated municipalities, social participation remains the focus of reparation work.
 While priority works are advancing in the four territories - Barão de Cocais, Macacos (Nova Lima), Antônio Pereira (Ouro Preto) and Itabirito -, the Compensation and Development Plans are drawn up based on public consultations and committees, with the majority of representatives communities, to suggest and prioritize programs and initiatives of interest to residents.
 The actions include remodeling schools, construction and revitalization of health centers, remodeling of squares, churches and public roads, among others, and reinforce Vale's commitment to carrying out projects that allow communities to recover, as far as possible, the conditions of previous life.

 Another priority is to boost economic diversification in these regions, expanding the ways in which income is generated.
 The Horizonte Project, implemented in March, is an important step in this direction.
 The project aims to create and develop innovative businesses, with an emphasis on generating positive social and environmental impacts, in addition to employment and income for the local population.
 A total of 141 entrepreneurs from Itabirito, Barão de Cocais, Nova Lima, Ouro Preto and Santa Bárbara were selected and 78 projects were selected to participate in a cycle of technical assistance, workshops and mentoring, which is already underway.